josh04/observantrommel/README.md

+# Observant Rommel
-A card-counting tool for the card game 'Secret Hitler'.
+## A card-counting tool for the card game 'Secret Hitler'.

 Hosted version at https://josh04.computer/dropbox/sechit/

 Built with Rust and wasm-pack.

+### Build instructions

 To build, install Rust via [Rustup](https://rustup.rs/) followed by [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).
 You will also need a version of [npm](https://www.npmjs.com/get-npm).